eclipsesource/jsonforms/README.md

 cd examples
 bower install
 ```

+Also make sure that you have [followed the instructions](https://github.com/eclipsesource/jsonforms#first-time-setup) for the first time setup in case you haven't done so already.

 Now you start the example by running `npm run dev` and then pointing
 your browser to `http://localhost:8080`.